 - Transportation through oceans and waterways

-- The building, maintaining, or operating water-going vessels, ships, or submarines, etc.
+- The building, maintaining or operating of water-going vessels, ships, submarines, etc.

-You will need to use any of the following three types of insurance if you are in the respective businesses of:
+You will need to use any of the following three types of marine insurance if you are in the respective businesses:

-To figure whether you should buy a marine policy, see Who can Purchase marine insurance?
+To figure out whether you should buy a marine policy, see Who can Purchase marine insurance?

 Since 2011, KRS Kidswear Ltd. has been transporting ready-made kids’ apparel to Chennai via the sea route.
 The company always sends goods in smaller consignments as well, to lower the risk of loss in transportation.
 Last month, during the transportation, heavy rainfall disrupted the journey and delayed the consignment by extra three days.

 Moreover, upon reaching the destination, the buyer found out wet goods worth Rs.
 4 lakhs and returned them to KRS for replacement.
 Though KRS had a strategy in avoiding losses, they had not been prepared for incurring one.